• Home

 Equipment That Helps

-You don’t need special equipment, but a countertop fryer makes this significantly more consistent.
-I’ve been using a Hamilton Beach fryer for years and it maintains temperature automatically, which is the thing that matters most for even frying.
+You don’t need anything special, but having a countertop fryer makes things a lot more consistent.
+I have been using a Hamilton Beach fryer for years, and it automatically keeps a steady temperature, which is the most important factor for frying evenly.
+It also includes a built-in basket and drain hook, so cleanup is all contained.

-Countertop deep fryers on Amazon — useful if you fry more than a few times a year.
-The temperature control alone is worth it.
+Countertop deep fryers available on Amazon are great when you fry food more than a couple times a year.
+Having a temperature control is worth it alone.

-Mae Ploy Sweet Chili Sauce on Amazon — if you can’t find it locally.
-The flavor difference over store brands is noticeable.
+You can check out Mae Ploy Sweet Chili Sauce on Amazon if you can’t find it elsewhere.
+The difference in taste compared to store brands is significant.

 Storage, Make-Ahead, and Leftovers